 This stage consists of a small piece to be completed in your training workshop under the supervision of a plumbing tutor to observe the process.
-The tutor is not to give technicaladvice as to how the task is to be completed but can clarify the drawing or information provided by SkillPLUMB.
+The task must be completed as detailed in the specification that is sent with the drawings to the competitor.
+The tutor marking the task must have completed the training provided by BPEC in the standardisation of assessment.
+The tutor is not to give technical advice as to how the task is to be completed but can clarify the drawing or information provided by SkillPLUMB, without leading the competitor to a solution on completion of the task.
+This is a skill that will be tested in the completion of the task, the ability of the competitor to find solutions to a problem.

-The task will be completed in 2hrs.
-The task will be very similar to a plumbing qualification task at level 2 using copper pipe and endfeed soldered joints.
-The task willrequire testing and the test is to completed within the allocated time.
-Upon completion the task will then be marked by your tutor to standards set in this technical handbook and the marking sheet provided.
-The marks recorded aresent to SkillPLUMB.
-Analysis of these marks will lead to the selection of up to 72 competitors nationally who will progress to the National QualifierStage.
+The task will be completed in 2.5hrs.
+The task will be very similar to a plumbing qualification task offering stretch and challenge at level 2 using copper pipe and end feed soldered joints.

+The task will require testing and the test is to be completed within the allocated time.

+Upon completion, the task will then be marked by your tutor to standards set in this technical handbook and the marking sheet provided based on the standardisation training.
+The marks recorded are then sent to SkillPLUMB.
+Analysis of these marks, photo evidence, and compliance with the specification will lead to the selection of approx. 72 competitors nationally who will progress to the National Qualifier Stage.